lwmqn/qnode/README.md

 **Arguments:**

-1. `callback` (_Function_): `function (err, rsp)` will be called upon the response coming back.
+1. `callback` (_Function_): `function (err, rsp)` will be called upon receiving the response.
 An `err` occurs if qnode has no connection to the Server. `rsp` is a response object with a status code to tell the result of pinging. `rsp.data` is the approximate round trip time in milliseconds.

 | rsp.status | Status              | Description                                                     |
 |------------|---------------------|-----------------------------------------------------------------|